Selene02/GCD-Course_Project-April-2015/README.md

 This project uses data orginally created in the Human Activity Recognition Using Smartphones Dataset (version 1).
 The goal was to transform the original data that recorded body movements in three dimensions for six activities (walking, standing, etc) into a smaller, tidy, dataset that included the average of the mean and standard deviations of each movement for each activity and each subject.

 There is only a single script to run:  *run_analysis.R*.
 Below is the basic structure of run_analsys.R.
+Following that is information on running the script.

 ####STEP 1 Merge datasets
 1. Gets the names of the features from features.txt, which measure the movements of the sujects in three dimensions (X, Y, Z).